mickaelsilva/chewBBACA_deprecated/README.md

 `-o` output file name

 `-p` Prodigal path to execution file (type prodigal if already on ENV variable)

+`--cpu` Number of cpus to use (if over the maximum uses maximum -2)

 `-v`,`--verbose`  verbose mode(optional)